 If you have a problem like the ones described, you should see a lawyer.
 These kinds of disputes are typically complex.
 Your best chance of success is to have an expert take you through the legal process.
 A lawyer will tell you what steps to take, including what documents you’ll need to file with the court.

 If someone dies without a will, their estate is distributed according to the law.
-Generally, the estate goes to the spouse, children, and descendants (for example, grandchildren) of the deceased.
+Generally, the estate goes to the spouse, children, or descendants (for example, grandchildren) of the deceased.
 If there’s no spouse or descendants, the estate will go to other relatives.
 Our information on when someone dies without a will explains in more detail how an estate is divided if there is no will.

 If you’re thinking of leaving a spouse or child out of your will, or leaving them less than they might reasonably expect, see a lawyer.
 Our information on making a will and estate planning explains this in more detail.